kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/creating_dashboards.md

 	```
 - There are dynamic gaps and deltas to laps that change based on the currently selected leaderboard to show meaningful
   gaps for the current leaderboard.
-  For example in overall leaderboard we show gaps to the overall leader, in class leaderboards to the class leader and so on.
+  For example [`Gap.Dynamic.ToFocused`](../reference/properties.md#gaps) property will show gaps to the overall leader if overall leaderboard type is selected,
+  whereas if class leaderboard type is selected the gaps are shown to the class leader and so on.
+- The driver numbers are set such that current driver is always first.
+For example first name of current driver can be accessed as `DynLeaderboardsPlugin.Dynamic.5.Driver.1.FirstName`.
+The order of other drivers is undefined.

 ## Patterns